-The following is a comprehensive course on how to throw playing cards.
-Let Tony Lee teach you how to fling playing cards, and even stick them.
+In this comprehensive course on how to throw playing cards, let Tony Lee teach you how to fling playing cards, and even stick them.
 The author, is practicing this art for quite some years now and has achieved a high level of skill.
 He gave this speech to live audiences and adapted it a little for the use on this website.
 References to other card throwing related pages can be found in our link section.